 Pruning trees in spring can be tricky.
 If you are hesitant to remove certain branches, if those branches exceed 4 inches in diameter, or if your tree is crowding other trees or obstructing space or needs extra care and attention, hiring a certified arborist can be your next best step.

 Professional arborists are knowledgeable about your trees and their needs, as well as trained to handle a variety of tree issues.
-When you love your tree, a certified arborist can do a proper assessment to tell you what it needs, help you retain its value to your home investment, and provide just enough care and tree trimming to give it the boost it needs.
+If you love your tree, a certified arborist can do a proper assessment to tell you what it needs, help you retain its value to your home investment, and provide just enough care to give it the boost it needs.